 Please don’t let some of the warnings discussed here, scare you away from rechargeable batteries.
 I’ve been using them for years and have had no issues!
 BUT… I only buy reputable cells!!
 I keep them in sealed battery cases between uses.
 And although I try not to let them run down completely during use, it has happened on many occasions.

 When learning about lithium-ion battery care, it’s really all about common sense.
 Keep in mind one thing though; lithium batteries (in general) are NOT considered consumer items.
 This is one reason why rechargeable lithium batteries are not sold in stores.
 Most of the time they’re only used as part of a battery pack, either in laptop computers or power tools for example.

 It’s from the popularity of LED flashlights and electronic cigarettes that lithium cells have found their way into the hands of average consumers.

-Rechargeable lithium-ion batteries are economical and fun to use.
+Rechargeable lithium-ion batteries are economical and great to use.
 Just be smart and safe when doing so.

-This link will take you to a TRUSTED 18650 battery brand.
-Guaranteed!!
+This link will take you to a page of (primarily) good quality 18650 battery brands.

 Have questions or comments?
-I’m here to help…just fill in the blanks below.
+I’m here to help…just fill in the form below.